 Individuals may possess weapons on HCC’s campus under certain circumstances.
 HCC’s commissioned Special Police Officers (SPOs) are expressly authorized to carry a weapon on campus.
 Other instances when individuals may be permitted to carry a weapon are listed below.

 Employees of law enforcement organizations who are required to carry a weapon must give advanced written notification to the director of public safety of their intent to carry a licensed weapon on campus.
 Written notification may be transmitted by email.
 This notification should typically take place at least two weeks in advance, or on a case-by-case basis at the discretion of the director of public safety.

 A faculty member or other designated instructor may also carry a weapon for instructional purposes when authorized by HCC.
-The faculty member must notify the immediate supervisor, the area division chair, and the area division dean of the intent to use a weapon for instructional purposes prior to the class.
-The faculty member or instructor must give advanced written notification to the director of public safety at least two weeks in advance or on a case-by-case basis at the discretion of the director of public safety.
+The faculty member must notify the immediate supervisor, the area department chair, and the division dean of the intent to use a weapon for instructional purposes prior to the class.
+The faculty member or designated instructor must give advanced written notification to the director of public safety at least two weeks in advance or on a case-by-case basis at the discretion of the director of public safety.
 Weapons may not be left unattended and must be locked in a secure location immediately prior to and after use in class.